merneo/EliteBook/README.md

 **Target Audience:** System administrators, Linux enthusiasts, and users seeking a well-documented reference for configuring Arch Linux on similar hardware platforms.

 **Repository Philosophy:** This is a **personal system configuration repository** with comprehensive documentation.
 While primarily designed for personal use, the configurations and documentation may serve as a reference for similar hardware deployments.
 All configurations are designed for operational reliability, maintainability, and thorough documentation.

+**Documentation Standards:** All documentation uses US English (academic publication standard) and can be used in three modes:
+1. **AI Knowledge Base** - Automatic context access for AI assistants
+2. **AI Instructions** - Explicit guidance for AI assistants
+3. **Manual Guide** - Step-by-step command-by-command execution

 ---